mainkoon81/Study-09-MachineLearning-A/README.md

 classifier = SVC(kernel = 'rbf', gamma = 200)
 classifier.fit(X,y)
 ```
-## But before training, note "how to separate into training set & testing set"!
+## Here, the problem is your `X` and `y`.
+Before training, note "how to separate into training set & testing set"!
 ## `train_test_split(X, y, test_size)`
  - X_train: The training input
  - X_test: The testing input